• Skip to content

 9. Debt Management

-It is difficult to get a church up and running without racking up some debt.
+Getting a church up and running without racking up some debt is difficult.

 However, a church is limited in what it can do if it is debt-ridden.

-The finance committee should have a strategy for paying down debt, and that should be part of the budget.
+The finance committee should have a strategy for paying down debt, which should be part of the budget.

-Paying down debt can come through capital campaigns that are designated for debit reduction, or it can be from aggressive debt payments.
+Paying down debt can come through capital campaigns that are designated for debt reduction, or it can be from aggressive debt payments.

 Either approach is fine, but the goal should be to get the church as close to debt-free as possible.